mikebenfield/mikebenfield.github.io/_posts/2016-10-07-jaynes-preliminary.md

 There is no need to follow Jaynes's vague dictum, "Apply the ordinary processes of arithmetic and analysis only to expressions with a finite number $$n$$ of terms."
 There is only a need to understand what a limit actually is.

-At the end of section 15.7, Jaynes described what is elsewhere called Borel's paradox.
-Let $$(\theta, \phi)$$ be longitudinal and latitudinal coordinates on the unit sphere.
-Given the uniform distribution on the unit sphere, the conditional density of $$\theta$$ given a fixed $$\phi$$ is uniform (as one would expect), while the conditional density of $$\phi$$ given a fixed
-$$\theta$$ varies with $$\phi$$ (which is perhaps counterintuitive).
-Actually, with a little thought this is not so counterintuitive after all.
-The key is to notice that while the density on the sphere is uniform, the random variable
-$$\phi$$ is *not*.
-If we pick a random point on the sphere, we are more likely to pick a point near the equator than near the north poles.
-Given that fact, *of course* we shouldn't expect $$\phi$$ to be uniformly distributed after
-conditioning: it wasn't uniformly distributed to begin with.

-Jaynes asserts that Borel's paradox arises because one must define the limiting operation used before calculating a conditional probability.
-Actually, shockingly, he says one cannot even define 'great circle' without defining the limiting operation used to produce it.
-Jaynes has missed the point in spectacular fashion.
-Great circles are easily defined and that is not at issue here.
-Instead, one must clearly and precisely define conditional probabilities (which Jaynes never does), and then consistently apply that definition in each case.
-Jaynes's preference for ad hockery over clear definitions has gotten him into trouble.

 # Cox's Theorem